 The Real Estate Development Program at the University of Maryland sets the standard in real estate education by offering a highly-flexible and personalized curriculum, real-world project work, mentorship, and professional opportunities.
 Its interdisciplinary setting in the School of Architecture, Planning and Preservation prepares students to deliver projects that are financially feasible, environmentally respectful, socially responsible, and sustainably designed: “the Quadruple Bottom Line.”

-Admission is conducted on a rolling admissions basis.
+Admission deadlines are conducted on a rolling basis.

 The PhD program is highly selective and individualized.
 While some students have been admitted as part-time students, full-time study is encouraged and given priority in the admissions process.